Table of Contents

-Tip: It is generally easier to maintain a larger caloric deficit by including exercise.
+Tip: It is generally easier to maintain a larger caloric deficit by including exercise and increased physical activity.
 This also generally makes it easier to maintain weight loss.
-Increasing one’s “energy flux”, which has different definitions but essentially means the total amount of energy we consume and expend while maintaining our body weight, seems to be an effective strategy to help keep weight off after weight loss.(Melby, 2019)
+Increasing your “energy flux”, which has different definitions but essentially means the total amount of energy you consume and expend while maintaining your body weight, seems to be an effective strategy to help keep weight off after weight loss.(Melby, 2019)

-Thus, adding in exercise is helpful for the various health benefits, and will likely provide some benefit to one’s TDEE, but generally it will not make as much of a difference as one may expect.
-So how much physical activity should one perform?
+Thus, adding in exercise is helpful for the various health benefits, and will likely provide some benefit to one’s TDEE (though perhaps not as much as initially thought as discussed in the section above on the constrained TDEE model).
+So how much physical activity should you perform?
 Due to individual variability in the metabolic adaptations described above it is difficult to provide a specific recommendation for the purpose of increasing caloriec expenditure.
 However, the general exercise course on this site goes into much greater detail regarding how much exercise and activity to perform for overall health benefits.
 Specifically for weight loss, I will discuss a strategy to account for individual variability in the next two lessons.